loganriebel/seo_agent_pipeline/README.md

 # SEO Content Pipeline

 A 10-stage SEO content pipeline built on Claude Code skills.
-One agent owns the full lifecycle — research through live deploy — with human approval gates between every stage.
+One agent owns the full lifecycle, research through live deploy.
+Has human approval gates between every stage to ensure quality.

-**Used to publish 4 blog posts on makometrics.com.
+**Used to publish 4 high perfomring blog posts on makometrics.com.
 All 4 indexed and ranking — 6,900+ impressions in the last 30 days across competitive paid media queries.**

 | Post | Impressions (30d) | Avg Position |
 |---|---|---|